 - Oklahoma (2022-present) Head Coach

 The departure of Lincoln Riley to USC last year left one of the best coaching jobs in college athletics wide open- and Brent Venables could not help but return to Norman and take a head coaching job for the first time in his career.
 With a roster boasting of talent and a new top recruiting class almost every year, expect the Sooners to remain in the national spotlight as the Venables era gets underway.

 Requirements to Play College Football

 Initial eligibility requirements must be fulfilled during high school to play college football.
 The NCAA requires every recruit and potential college football player to successfully graduate high school while completing 16 core courses.

 Grade Point Average

-After enrolling at the chosen college or university, a college football player must maintain minimum academic standards to be eligible for competition.
-The NCAA enforces these academic standards.
-Academic requirements include enrolling as a full-time student and maintaining a good academic standing.
-The criteria for maintaining a good academic standing varies depending on the college institution you attend.
+After enrolling at the chosen college or university, a college football player must maintain minimum academic standards during the academic year to be eligible for competition.
+The NCAA Eligibility Center enforces these academic standards at the Division I, Division II and Division III level.

 Based in Nebraska, Jeremy Hoefs began writing fitness, nutrition, outdoor and hunting articles in 2006.
 His articles have been published in "Star City Sports," "Hunting Fitness Magazine" and RutWear field journals, as well as on the Western Whitetail website.
 Hoefs graduated with a Bachelor of Science in exercise science from Nebraska Wesleyan University.